drgnfrts/ura-llm-search/data/DC-cleaned-md/Residential/Flats-Condominiums/Balconies-PES-PRT.md

 #### PES Fencing

 Any PES fencing that defines the extent of the PES shall not exceed 1m in height.
 This is to ensure the open and semi-outdoor nature of the PES.
 A 1.8m screening wall may be proposed between PES adjoining each other for privacy purposes.
-Full height separating walls between adjoining PES may be allowed if they are to meet FSSD’s requirements.
+Full height separating walls between adjoining PES may be allowed if they are to meet FSSD's requirements.

 ## Private Roof Terraces (PRT)

 A Private Roof Terrace refers to a semi-outdoor area located at the roof level of a strata unit.
 It forms part of the private strata area of units which are sold to homeowners.
-To avoid complications at the strata-subdivision stage, these should be clearly annotated as ‘Private Roof Terraces’.
+To avoid complications at the strata-subdivision stage, these should be clearly annotated as ‘Private Roof Terraces'.

 All PRT of developments shall be counted as GFA under the 7% maximum bonus GFA allowed beyond the Master Plan (MP) stipulated GPR.
-PRT approved before 12 January 2013 may not be counted towards the development’s GFA.
+PRT approved before 12 January 2013 may not be counted towards the development's GFA.

 To qualify for the bonus GFA scheme, PRT shall comply with the guidelines to retain a semi-outdoor character.
 The structures shall comply with the relevant requirements from technical agencies.